PUBLIC ART AT THE SHARD

 The Shard - Standing at almost 310 metres tall, The Shard is one of the tallest buildings in Western Europe, and a now iconic fixture on the London skyline.
 In 2014 The View from The Shard reported that one million people visited the attraction in its first year.

 Tower Bridge - Opened in June 1894.
-The high-level open-air walkways, 43 metres above the Thames, between the two towers were once a haunt for prostitutes and pickpockets, and had to close in 1910.
-The problem seemed to solve itself when they reopened in 1982 with an admission fee.
+The high-level open-air walkways between the two towers, 43 metres above the Thames, were once a haunt for prostitutes and pickpockets, and had to close in 1910.
+The problem seemed to solve itself when it reopened in 1982 with an admission fee.
 In 1952, the bridge began to open while a double-decker bus was still on it.
-The number 78, which was being driven by Albert Gunton, had to accelerate and jumped a small, three-foot gap.
+The number 78, which was being driven by Albert Gunton, had to accelerate, and jumped a small, three-foot gap.
 He was awarded £10 for his bravery.